adrian-13/sn-detector/README.md

    - Reasons for invalid findings will also be provided.

 ## Customizing Serial Number Format
-The format of serial numbers is defined using a regular expression:
+The format of serial numbers is defined in the file `src/app/api/analyze/route.tsx`.
+Specifically, the regular expression (`SN_REGEX`) is used to identify serial numbers.

 ```typescript
 const SN_REGEX = /(serial\s*no\.?)|(s\s*\/\?\s*n\.?)|(serial\s*number)|(serial\s*#)|(sn:?)/i;